Qing-Lu/torch/Windows.md

 **Note**: These are _not_ official builds and they are not verified in any way by the Torch maintainers.
 Use at your own risk!

-(32 vs. 64 bit builds?)

-(SSE, AVX, ..: Binaries built for a CPU that supports certain extensions will crash on older CPUs.
-Ideal solution: use a compiler that supports CPU dispatching.
-At least the Intel compiler should be able to do this.)

 ## Building from sources

-### Caveats
-- Windows is not officially supported.
-These notes are best-effort, supplied by the community, your mileage may vary.
-If you find some way(s) of improving these instructions, please go ahead and update this page, and/or post into the unofficial de facto discussion thread at [Add support for compilation on Windows using mingw32](https://github.com/torch/torch7/pull/287#issuecomment-243622035)
-- These instructions are a very beta interpretation of the experiences of unsupported community users on this unsupported Windows platform

 ### Using MinGW